-VAST or VPAID?
+VAST vs VPAID?
 How to Select the Right Tools for Your Online Video Advertising

 If you want to run video ads — and you do; videos are an effective advertising medium — then you need to know the basics.

 To simplify the ad serving process, the Interactive Advertising Bureau (IAB) introduced a standard for video players.
-Common in-stream advertising protocol provided a standardized ad response format so advertisers wouldn’t have to worry about video ads failing to run on certain players and publishers didn’t have problems with limited compatible demand.
-The template was called VAST (Video Ad-Serving Template).
+Common in-stream advertising protocol provided a standardized ad response format.
+Thus, the advertiser doesn’t have to worry about the video ad failing to run on a certain player, and publishers shouldn’t have problems with limited compatible demand.
+The template was called VAST - stands for Video Ad-Serving Template.

-A few years later, the digital advertising industry faced another challenge: Video ads were shifting toward more interactive format couldn’t be handled by VAST alone.
-Therefore, in 2012, the IAB developed VPAID (Video Player Ad-Serving Interface Definition), which was equipped to deal with complicated ad formats that required on-page logic.
+A few years later, the digital advertising industry faced another challenge: Video ad type was shifting toward a more interactive ad format that couldn’t be handled by VAST alone.
+Therefore, in 2012, the IAB developed VPAID - stands for Video Player Ad-Serving Interface Definition, which was equipped to deal with complicated ad units that required on-page logic.
 VPAID overlays VAST to facilitate rich ad experiences and enhance viewer analytics.

 - Which advertisement to play;